mgoddard/crdb-embeddings/README.md

 ```

 Building a K-Means model is iterative.
 This value of "25" reduced the model
 build times yet resulted in a useful model.
-Probably with experimenting with:
+Worthy of futher experimentation:
 ```
 export KMEANS_MAX_ITER=25
 ```